upmaru/terraform-provider-tama/docs/resources/listener.md

 ### Required

 - `endpoint` (String) Destination endpoint that will receive events
+- `secret` (String, Sensitive) Shared secret used to validate incoming requests
 - `space_id` (String) ID of the space this listener belongs to

 ### Read-Only